AALIYA96/servicenow_ticket_classification/README.md

 3.Topic Modelling :
 1.Gensim :Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
-Target audience is the natural language processing (NLP)

-2.We have used LdaMulticore model as it offers plenty of useful features like process Pools or process safe Queues that were used for the multicore LDA implementation.
+2.We have done LDA implementation and used it for topic modelling.

 3.pyLDAvis:
 pyLDAvis is a interactive LDA visualization python package.